Can a Christian celebrate Diwali, a festival for Hindus, Sikhs, and Jains?

 Mr. and Mrs. Pakraj had moved to Dipri two years ago.
 They began their ministry by holding a Vacation Bible School.
 A handful of boys and girls had shown up, all from the Harijan community (an "untouchable" group that ranked at the bottom of society).
 During that summer, a number of those boys and girls had accepted Christ as Savior and Lord.
 Among them was twelve-year-old Dhuwarak Prasad.
 Because Dhuwarak's parents had seen positive changes in their son's life after his conversion, they were happy with his decision to follow Christ.
 Mr. and Mrs. Prasad eventually decided that they, too, would become Christians.

-This happened a few months before the annual Hindu festival of Diwali.
-That's a celebration also called Deepavali, which commemorates the victory of Lord Krishna over the evil Narkasura and also honors the goddess of wealth, Lakshmi. [ visual representation of Lord Krishna ]
+This happened a few months before the annual Diwali Hindu festival.
+That's a celebration also called Deepavali, which commemorates the victory of Lord Krishna over the evil Narkasura.
+The festival also honors the goddess of wealth, Lakshmi. [ visual representation of Lord Krishna ]

 The Pakraj family visited the Prasads often and had them over to their own home as well.
 When the Prasads became Christians, they were socially ostracized by other Harijans.
 Thus, the fellowship of other believers filled a void.